onyxcollc/Coal_Future_Price/README.md

 [<img src="Pics/Coal_pic.jpg"/>]
 # Background
- Interested in seeing how different Machine Learning models can be used to build a picture of future price trends and action in a given security.
+  Our Team Nico, Adam , & Etienne are interested in seeing how different Machine Learning models can be used to build a picture of future price trends and action in a given security.
 In this case, we chose to take a look into coal as a commodity, examining sentiment in coal, while applying Machine Learning models to price action in a given market, specifically NCF Coal Futures (Coal Futures traded in Newcastle, Australia) from Dec 2008-Jan-2021.

 ---